Duke of Earl

 "Duke of Earl" is a 1962 US number-one song, originally recorded by Gene Chandler.
 It is the best known of Chandler's songs, and he subsequently dubbed himself "The Duke of Earl".
-The song was penned by Chandler, Bernice Williams, and Earl Edwards.
+The song was written by Chandler, Bernice Williams, and Earl Edwards.
 This song was a 2002 inductee into the Grammy Hall of Fame.
 It has also been selected by The Rock and Roll Hall of Fame as one of the 500 Songs that Shaped Rock and Roll.

 Original version by Gene Chandler

 The song originated from warm-up exercises by the Dukays, a vocal group that included Chandler (under his original name, Eugene Dixon) and Earl Edwards and that had already had some success on the R&B chart.
 The group would regularly warm up by singing "Do do do do..." in different keys.
 On one occasion, Dixon changed the syllables he was singing to include Earl's name, and the chant gradually became the nonsense words "Du..du..du..Duke of Earl".
 The pair worked on the song with regular songwriter and mentor Bernice Williams, and then recorded it at Universal Recording Corporation in Chicago with the other members of the Dukays.
 Musicians on the record included Floyd Morris on piano, Lefty Bates, Phil Upchurch and Kermit Chandler on guitar, Al Duncan on drums, and Cliff Davis and John Board on sax.

 However, the Dukays' record label chose instead to release "Nite Owl," offering Dixon the option of releasing "Duke of Earl" as a solo artist.
 Dixon changed his name to Gene Chandler (a surname taken from that of the actor Jeff Chandler), and the song was released at the end of 1961.
 "Duke of Earl" debuted on the Billboard Hot 100 chart on January 13, 1962, quickly rising to become number one on both the pop and R&B charts.
 The song held the number-one spot for three weeks, and was on the Hot 100 for a total of 15 weeks.
+The song also reached number one in New Zealand on the Lever Hit Parade charts.